jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 \* 2 consults, 1 execution.
 1 executor zou er eigenlijk moeten zijn om 1 keer uitgevoerd te worden per ... definitie aanroep (afgezien van jumps) (?
 Hoe zit het daar dan precies mee)

 Dus implicit call moet niet bestaan bij het referen naar diamond members.
 Dus dan heb je ook niet het probleem dat *assignment calls* speciaal geplaatst moeten worden in het proloog en epiloog: consult van diamond members vind *altijd* plaats in proloog of epiloog!
 Oh jawel!
-Consult vind gewoonlijk altijd plaats in epiloog, maar bij assignment van argumenten consulteerd system procedure de argument in *proloog*.
+Consult vind gewoonlijk altijd plaats in epiloog, maar bij assignment van argumenten consulteerd __*system procedure*__ de argument in *proloog*.

 ![](images/Symbol%20Language%20(2004).332.jpeg)

 ![](images/Symbol%20Language%20(2004).333.jpeg)

 The last picture is an acceptable substitute for implicit state assignment.
 It is actually explicit state assignment, but it looks like a real connection between A and B. A rule though: state assignment takes two arguments: destination = source.
-In the notation on the left you have to follow the direciton of the line you’d get between A and B if you ignore the call thing in between to find out which is the first argumetn and which is the second.
-In text code it goed from  lieft to right.
+In the notation on the left you have to follow the direction of the line you’d get between A and B if you ignore the call thing in between to find out which is the first argument and which is the second.
+In text code it goed from left to right.
 In the diagram It goes from ... < >.
 B is destination A is source.
 I mean B is the one that gets the line.
-B is source of line, Asbut destination of assignment.
+B is source of line, A is destination of assignment.

 #### Argument Access Summary